NonProjects/tgbox/docs/protocol.rst

 1. We will increment *Minor Version* and push all updates to the default ``indev`` branch
 2. While developing, we will increment the alpha/beta tags of Version and make pre-release
-3. When all updates will be commited & tested, we will make a *branch of Version*
+3. When all updates will be committed & tested, we will make a *branch of Version*

 In future, we will push patches to the *Version* branch and make release of it.